aliyazdi75/aliyazdi75.github.io/_pages/about.md

 <li>Skill in fast learning and eliminate the shortage of skill in the short time.</li>
 </ul>
-I do not have work experience so I am looking for a workplace to learn from my coworker and quickly improve my skills.
+I do not have work experience so I am looking for a workplace to learn from my coworkers and quickly improve my skills.